 Children and Divorce.
 Divorce has a special meaning to the approximately one million children whose parents divorce each year.
 Most children will feel confused and insecure.
 Some may see the divorce as a welcomed end to a dysfunctional relationship.
 A recent study in 1997 by sociologists Paul Amato and Alan Booth found that in about one-third of divorces children benefit from the separation of parents because of a decrease in exposure to conflict.
 Yet for the remainder, divorce represents the beginning of an emotionally painful time.
 It is important to remember, that not all problems experienced by children whose parents divorce are attributable to the divorce.
 Many of these difficulties were present before the breakup.
 A number of factors influence how children adjust to a divorce.
 Children adjust better if: 1) both parents show understanding and affection, 2) the child is living with a parent who is making a good adjustment, and 3) the family has adequate money to meet its needs.

 Divorce and the Absent Father.
 One of the more unfortunate outcomes of divorce in American society is the absent father.
 Men who are unhappy about custody, alimony, or child support arrangements often give up visiting their children altogether.
 The term “dead beat dad” refers to the thousands of men each year who decide to abdicate their parental responsibilities.
 This means that the burden of child rearing often falls on the shoulders of women.
-Only three-quarters of the children who are eligible for child support following a divorce actually receive any, most getting only a partial amount.
+According to Census Bureau study in 2013, 45.6% of single parents received all of the child support due, 28.5% received some and 25.9% received none.

 Summary of Divorce

 In recent years concern about the increased divorce rate and the impact of divorce on children, has prompted many states to reconsider existing divorce laws.
 In 1997 the state of Louisiana legislated premarital counseling and strict limits on divorce.
 A marriage may only be dissolved after a two year separation or documented adultery or abuse.
+In 2017 Oklahoma and Texas introduced bills to make getting a divorce more difficult.
 Do you think our nation needs to pass legislation making getting a divorce harder to obtain?

 Below are a list of movies that exhibit sociological concepts learned in this unit.